 Modern technology, good sound quality, and a reasonable price are combined in the Pro-Ject T1.
 Like other vinyl turntables of the brand, T Line is made of high-quality materials in strict style.
 The manufacturer offers a choice of three colors: Walnut, White, and Piano black.

 The relative affordability of the turntable is achieved by the base, which is made of solid, full-size particleboard.
 The material is inexpensive but sturdy and dense enough.
 In addition, the reduces electromagnetic interference.
-But the distinguishing detail of the Pro-Ject T1 model is that the power supply and motor are built into the chassis.
+But the distinguishing detail of the Pro-Ject T1 is that the power supply and motor are built into the chassis.
 That way, the belt doesn’t fly off when you transfer the rotation to the sub-disk.

-The Pro-Ject T1 turntable has a grounded phono cable integrated into its base, eliminating the need to find the right cable to connect it to a phono stage or other device.
+I like that the T1 has a grounded phono cable integrated into its base, eliminating the need to find the right cable to connect it to a phono stage or other device.
 The turntable comes with special feet that perfectly isolate the player from external resonance irritants, and the transparent cover protects it from dust and dirt.
+Finally, it is also equipped with a phono stage, Bluetooth output, and a speed control button, in addition to its basic features.

 Key specs

-- Drive type: belt.
+• Drive type: belt.

-- Operation type: manual.
+• Operation type: fully-manual.

-- AUX: no.
+• AUX: no.

 Pros